josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/🐦_the_tied_crow.md

 ---

 ## 🪶 Description
-A corvid entirely at ease in human infrastructure.
+A corvid entirely at ease in human infrastructure, despite the risks posed.

 It does not hunt with spectacle.
 It observes.